Leveling Up: How Playing Video Games Helped Me Find Passion and Purpose

 I was fortunate enough to sign up for an elective as a freshman called App Inventor.
 It was this class that sparked my interest to one day make my own video game.
 Knowing what kids enjoy as entertainment and creating something on my own felt like an achievement I could accomplish, and it motivated me even more.
 Every chance I had, I would take classes to improve my knowledge in the field I wanted to pursue.
 During sophomore year, one of my friends built his own computer, and this intrigued me.
 After I had turned sixteen, I got a job to save up the money to make this project happen.
 It took a lot of time and research to learn how to build a computer and have all the necessary parts.
 When I completed it, I felt proud, and I knew this was only the beginning of my abilities with computers.
 As the pandemic hit, I took a leave of absence from work; this caused me to isolate myself from society, and I became more involved with the gaming aspect.
 When junior year rolled around, I returned back to work.
 A month later, I was hit by a car, and fortunately enough, I only broke my wrist.
 Even with this setback, I maintained good grades, and the gaming continued to keep me in check.

 As I finish my senior year, I will have the opportunity to take an online coding class where I will learn how to use Python, Java, and C++.
 This will add to my expertise and give me a head start for what I wish to pursue in college.
 Looking back at my younger self coping with ADD, I've realized how much I have grown.
-With the techniques and entertainment of gaming, my struggles of focusing in school lessened.
+With gaming, my struggles of focusing in school lessened.
 With my wish to major in Game Design, I hope one day to make a game not just for amusement but to help kids who have fought with similar learning disabilities like me.
 I have finally completed this "level" in my life.
 Now, it's time to start the next one.